thewizardplusplus/go-blockchain/README.md

       - self-validation (using a proofer);
   - genesis block:
     - based on a usual block without a previous hash;
+  - blockchain:
+    - storing:
+      - storage;
+      - last block;
+    - operations:
+      - creation:
+        - loading the last block from the storage;
+        - when the storage is empty:
+          - creation a genesis block using a proofer;
+          - storing the genesis block to the storage;
+      - adding a block:
+        - creation a block using a proofer;
+        - storing the block to the storage;
 - proofers:
   - operations:
     - block hashing;